Chapter 8. SQL-Invoked Routines

 public static String toZeroPaddedString(long value, int precision, int maxSize)

-The parameter and return types and of the SQL routine definition must match those of the Java method according to the table below:
+The parameter and return types of the SQL routine definition must match those of the Java method according to the table below:

 SMALLINT

-Short or Short
+short or Short

 INT